• Skip to main content

 Canned chicken

-Canned chicken isn’t my favorite if I’m honest here.
+Canned chicken isn’t my favorite, if I’m honest, here.
 But I use it in a pinch for casseroles and chicken salad sandwiches.
-It’s not as cheap as canned fish, but it is more frugal than fresh chicken.
+It’s not as cheap as canned fish but is more frugal than fresh chicken.

 Cucumbers